 - How thorough is your first consultation?

 Australian regulations require your first consultation to be with a doctor.
 A qualified registered nurse can provide the injections, but a doctor must consult you before your first treatment.
 This is because anti-wrinkle products and dermal fillers are classified as prescription medicines, so only a doctor can legally prescribe them.

 To expedite this process many clinics conduct a quick session over Skype.
 We recommend that you stay far away from practitioners who do this routinely.
 You need to be assessed in person by a doctor to determine if you’re suitable for treatment.

 You should also discuss what you hope to achieve from your treatment so that your doctor can set a realistic expectation for you.
-Robyn Cussell, the Principal Nurse at Rejuvenation Clinics of Australia with over 18 years experience in cosmetic medicine said that she will recommend alternative treatments, such as non-invasive ultrasound, to clients who are not good candidates for injectables.
+Robyn Cussell, the Principal Nurse at Rejuvenation Clinics of Australia with over 23 years experience in cosmetic medicine said that she will recommend alternative treatments, such as non-invasive ultrasound, to patients who are not good candidates for injectables.
 “Client safety and realistic results are really at the forefront of what we do,” she added.

 - How qualified is your practitioner?